teukkis/PWP/README.md

 and activate environment `. food_manager_env/bin/activate`.
 3. Browse to the project root directory and run `pip install .` to install foodManager and its dependecies.
 4. Set environment variable: `export FLASK_APP=foodManager`.
-5. Initialize and populate database: `flask init-db` and `flask testgen`.
+5. Populated database `foodManager/dev.db` is supplied in the repo.
+But if you want to initialize and populate it, remove `dev.db` first.
+Then, initialize and populate database: `flask init-db` and `flask testgen`.
 6. Serve flask app: `flask run`.

 ### Running tests